nilearn/nilearn/doc/getting_started.rst

 Visualizing results
 ===================

 Again the visualization code is simple.
-We can an fMRI slice as a background and plot the weight.
+We can use an fMRI slice as a background and plot the weights.
 Brighter points have a higher discriminating weight.

 .. literalinclude:: ../plot_haxby_simple.py
     :start-after: ### Visualization #############################################################